California Neon Underglow Lights Laws

 Light emission

 California’s Department of Motor Vehicles (DMV) allows LED lights which emit a diffused non-glaring light which is less than 0.05 candela per square inch (1 candela is essentially equal to the light emitted from one candle).
-Check your neon lights’ luminosity when buying them to make sure they’re within California DMV standards.
+When buying your underglow, check the luminosity to make sure your neon glow lights are within California DMV standards.

 Size and position